Marwancheck/Automation-project/README.md

 # Automation project

-The Automation-project is a test automation project built using Python and Selenium WebDriver.
+The Automation project is a test automation project built using Python and Selenium WebDriver.
 It includes automated test scripts for various scenarios on the website https://www.cel.ro.
 The tests cover functionalities such as user authentication, product search, navigation, and redirection to external sites like YouTube and Facebook.

 ## Key Features: